-3.14 The government has published consultation on a new methodology for establishing housing need (2) which is intended to come into effect in 2018.
-This consultation proposes a simpler means of establishing housing need based on household projections with an uplift to reflect affordability of housing in the local area.
-The application of the proposed formula results in an assessed housing need for West Berkshire of 545 dwellings per annum over the period to 2016 to 2026.
+3.15 The government has since introduced a new methodology for establishing local housing need which came into effect in 2018.
+This is a simpler means of establishing the local housing need based on household projections with an uplift to reflect affordability of housing in the local area.
+The figure will be subject to regular change as affordability ratios and projections change.
+The application of the proposed formula resulted in an assessed housing need for West Berkshire in September 2018, following publication of the 2016-based household projections, of 631 dwellings per annum.